 Shwesandaw Pagoda – An Architectural Masterpiece in Bagan

-» Shwesandaw Pagoda – Destination of architecture lovers.
+» Shwesandaw Pagoda – A Destination of Architectural Lovers.

-Shwesandaw Pagoda is a spectacular circular pagoda which is situated at the Northeast of Old Bagan and built by the King Anawrahta.
+Shwesandaw Pagoda is a spectacular circular pagoda which is situated in the Northeast of Old Bagan and built under the ruling of the King Anawrahta.
 For those who are interested in exploring about ancient structure, this is really a not-to-be-missed destination for Bagan travel.

 » Shwesandaw Pagoda is a Unique Structure